 We went out this morning for a hike exploring unfamiliar country hills where we are currently traveling.

 We were happily marching along, taking in the forest scents and brisk clean air, when all of a suddenly out of know where appears this beautiful grove of madrone trees growing on the hillside.

-It was a sight to behold when I first caught a glimpse of the red-orange balls and madrone berries galore!
+It was a sight to behold when we first caught a glimpse of the red-orange balls and madrone berries galore!

-An exciting moment.... the big strong trees were literally loaded full, just waiting for someone to pick them before they dropped to the ground!
-I gladly offered my services.
+An exciting moment.... the big strong trees were literally loaded full, just waiting for someone to pick them before they dropped to the ground! we gladly offered our services.